Borel sets of Rado graphs and Ramsey's Theorem: Concluding remarks and further directions

 Secondly, we would like to extend the Main Theorem to apply to any strong similarity type of a Rado graph.
 The work in \cite{Sauer06} and \cite{Laflamme/Sauer/Vuksanovic06} on finding the big Ramsey degrees for the Rado graph has the important feature that, at the end of the applications of Milliken's Theorem, they take a strongly diagonal antichain of nodes in $\bS$ which codes the Rado graph.
 It is within this antichain that they prove that the number of strong similarity types representing a given finite graph is the upper bound for the big Ramsey degree (see \cite{Sauer06}) as well as the lower bound (see \cite{Laflamme/Sauer/Vuksanovic06}).
 By virtue of how we defined $\mathbb{S}_{\bR}$, given a Rado graph $\bR=(\om,E)$, one sees that the coding nodes in $\mathbb{S}_{\bR}$, and hence in any member of $\mathcal{T}_{\bR}$, are dense in the tree.
 This aids in the proofs, especially with the forcing arguments.
 However, we would prefer a theorem of the following sort: Given a strongly diagonal antichain $A$ of nodes coding the Rado graph, the space of all sub-antichains with the same strong similarity type form a space in which Borel sets are Ramsey.
 This seems achievable and is the subject of ongoing work.

 In tandem with this, we come to the third area for improvement, which Todorcevic mentioned to the author at the 2019 Luminy Workshop in Set Theory: namely, that the ``correct'' infinite dimensional Ramsey theorem should recover the big Ramsey degrees for the Rado graph.
-The results in the present paper do not accomplish this, but the desired theorem mentioned in the previous paragraph would.
-So, this paper may be thought of as providing an answer to the stated question in \cite{Kechris/Pestov/Todorcevic05}, but not fully answering the intended question.
+The results in the present paper recover upper bounds for the big Ramsey degrees by using initial segments of the Rado coding trees as envelopes and applying Main Theorem.
+However, this approach does not recover the lower bounds proved by Laflamme, Sauer, and Vuksanovic in \cite{Laflamme/Sauer/Vuksanovic06}.
+So, this paper may be thought of as providing a reasonable answer to the stated question in \cite{Kechris/Pestov/Todorcevic05}, but not recovering everything in the intended question.
 We hope that the work in this paper will pave the way.